Frequently Asked Questions

 This can vary.
 Usually a session is about half-an- hour in duration, depending on the client’s needs and circumstances at the time.

 No special gifts, talents or abilities are needed.
-Becoming a healer is a journey of personal and spiritual growth, whilst simultaneously developing oneself as a channel for healing energies.
+Becoming a healer is a journey of personal and spiritual growth, whilst simultaneously developing oneself as a strong link to the Universal Source of healing energies.
 Anyone who is naturally compassionate and caring, is willing to cultivate humility, inner peace, patience and who has a non-judgemental attitude, can be of service as a healer.

 Community, Service and Spiritual Development When we were planning Omnes (pronounced ‘Omnehz’) Healing we tried to think about what...